EternityForest/icemedia/README.md

 ### Message Bus activity

-This submodule posts the following messages to the scullery
+This submodule posts the following messages to the [Scullery](https://github.com/EternityForest/scullery) message bus.

 #### /system/jack/newport
  A PortInfo object with a .name, isInput, and isOutput property gets posted here whenever a new port is added to JACK.